Basketball Löwen Braunschweig: History

-In the 2006–2007 season, New Yorker, a clothing company from Braunschweig, acquired the naming rights.
+In the 2006–2007 season, NewYorker, a clothing company from Braunschweig, acquired the naming rights.
 They narrowed their ideas for a new name down to three options and let the fans vote for a new name for the club.
-78% of the fans voted for the name New Yorker Phantoms Braunschweig, a potentially confusing name for the brand that could be mistaken for a team from New York.
+78% of the fans voted for the name NewYorker Phantoms Braunschweig, a potentially confusing name for the brand that could be mistaken for a team from New York.

 In the 2009–2010 season, the team reached the 8th seed and the playoffs for the first time in 7 years.
 After beating the No.1 seed in the quarter finals 3:1, they were swept 3:0 by the Brose Baskets, who went on to win both, the championship and the midseason tournament, the German Cup.